INSTALLATION

 </plugin>

-As in previous steps recompile your code
+previous steps recompile your code

 mvn clean install -DskipTests=true